HRC Foundation Mentorship Program: Summer Institute for Religious and Theological Study

-Beginning in 2010, HRC launched an annual seminary scholarship and mentorship program to nurture and promote promising religious scholars and theologians interested in LGBT studies.
-Working in partnership with participating seminaries, schools of divinity and universities we will help build welcoming learning environments where intellectually and spiritually groundbreaking work at the intersections of religious studies, sexuality, gender identity and justice work can flourish.
+Beginning in 2010 through a generous grant from the E. Rhodes & Leona B. Carpenter Foundation and in partnership with Vanderbilt Divinity School, HRC launched an annual seminary scholarship and mentorship program to nurture and promote promising religious scholars and theologians interested in LGBTQ studies.
+Working in partnership with participating seminaries, schools of divinity and universities we helped build welcoming learning environments where intellectually and spiritually groundbreaking work at the intersections of religious studies, sexuality, gender identity and justice work could flourish.

 To learn more about the important catalyzing work of HRC's scholarship and mentorship program read reflections from past Summer Institutes:

 - Rebecca Alpert's article in Religion Dispatches

 - Backstory Blog: Getting Religion; Queering Theology; Preaching Faith Organizing

 - Scholarship and Mentorship Program Featured in Out & About Nashville

 - Brett Krutzsch's article on shaping Queer Religion

 Our sponsoring institutions have either financially supported this project or support faculty who have volunteered their time to be part of our advisory committee.

 - E. Rhodes and Leona B. Carpenter Program in Religion, Gender, and Sexuality, Vanderbilt Divinity School